What is the City of Emeryville’s First Time Homebuyer Loan Assistance Program?

 - 20% sale price in contract

-- 20% of maximum price from the then-current housing affordability table on the City website.
+- 20% of maximum price from the then-current Housing Affordability Table

 Please refer to the FTHB Program Guidelines for more details.

 What other resources are available to help me afford a home?

 Hello Housing is currently offering a Down Payment Assistance Program called AC Boost on behalf of Alameda County.
 AC Boost provides financial assistance to middle-income working households to purchase a home in Alameda County.
 The program offers loans of up to $210,000 to first-time homebuyers who live in, work in, or have been displaced from Alameda County.
 Limited preference is given to first responders and educators (including public school employees and childcare providers).
 More information on the application process can be found online at ACBoost.org or by calling (510) 500-8840.

 A Mortgage Credit Certificate (MCC) provides income eligible first-time home buyers with an opportunity to reduce the amount of federal income tax they owe each year which increases their ability to qualify for a mortgage.
 This program is run through Alameda County Housing and Community Development Department (HCD).
 Learn more.